DaniBodor/MitoticScoring/README.md

 This macro helps keeps track of manual scoring of (mitotic) events from movies.
 It keeps track of timings, position, and potential mitotic errors or events.
 **NOTE:** the macro does NOT automatically track these events from your movies, but facilitates manual scoring.

+TLDR: The macro is pretty self-explanatory.
+Just start working with it and only check here if something is not right.

 The main goals of this macro are:
 1) minimize clicks and skipping between windows while tracking events
 2) keep track of which cells have already been scored